-In the beginning I was being treated for psychological reasons.
+In the beginning, I was being treated for psychological reasons.
 I tried to commit suicide.
 It was a side of me I had not known before.
-I was hearing voices, thinking about death, having hallucinations.
+I was hearing voices, thinking about death, and having hallucinations.

 But the storm passed, I pulled through.
 Over the years I regained my self-esteem and am stronger now.
 And no one can tell that I have HIV.